kafka-learn/kafka-doc/docs/documentations/kafka_streams/develop/dsl-api.md

   );
 ```

-Transformation	Description
-Inner Join
+* **Transformation**

+    * **Inner Join**

-(KTable, KTable) → KTable
+        * (KTable, KTable) → KTable

+            * **Description**

                 Performs an INNER JOIN of this table with another table.
-The result is an ever-updating KTable that represents the “current” result of the join. (details)
+The result is an ever-updating KTable that represents the “current” result of the join. [(details)](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KTable.html#join-org.apache.kafka.streams.kstream.KTable-org.apache.kafka.streams.kstream.ValueJoiner-)

-Data must be co-partitioned: The input data for both sides must be co-partitioned.
+                **Data must be co-partitioned:** The input data for both sides must be [co-partitioned](http://kafka.apache.org/11/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins-co-partitioning).

+                ```java
                 KTable<String, Long> left = ...;
                 KTable<String, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KTable<String, String> joined = left.join(right,
+                // Java 8+ example, using lambda expressions KTable<String, String> joined = left.join(right,
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue /* ValueJoiner */
                 );

                 // Java 7 example
                 KTable<String, String> joined = left.join(right,
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     });
+                ```

                 Detailed behavior:

-The join is key-based, i.e. with the join predicate leftRecord.key == rightRecord.key.
+                * The join is key-based, i.e. with the join predicate `leftRecord.key == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Input records with a null key are ignored and do not trigger the join.
+                    * Input records with a `null` key are ignored and do not trigger the join.

-Input records with a null value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
+                    * Input records with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
 Tombstones do not trigger the join.
 When an input tombstone is received, then an output tombstone is forwarded directly to the join result KTable if required (i.e. only if the corresponding key actually exists already in the join result KTable).

                 See the semantics overview at the bottom of this section for a detailed description.

-Left Join
+    * **Left Join**

-(KTable, KTable) → KTable
+        * (KTable, KTable) → KTable

+            * **Description**

-Performs a LEFT JOIN of this table with another table. (details)
+                Performs a LEFT JOIN of this table with another table. [(details)](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KTable.html#leftJoin-org.apache.kafka.streams.kstream.KTable-org.apache.kafka.streams.kstream.ValueJoiner-)

-Data must be co-partitioned: The input data for both sides must be co-partitioned.
+                **Data must be co-partitioned:** The input data for both sides must be [co-partitioned](http://kafka.apache.org/11/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins-co-partitioning).

+                ```java
                 KTable<String, Long> left = ...;
                 KTable<String, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KTable<String, String> joined = left.leftJoin(right,
+                // Java 8+ example, using lambda expressions KTable<String, String> joined = left.leftJoin(right,
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue /* ValueJoiner */
                 );

                 // Java 7 example
                 KTable<String, String> joined = left.leftJoin(right,
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     });
+                ```

                 Detailed behavior:

-The join is key-based, i.e. with the join predicate leftRecord.key == rightRecord.key.
+                * The join is key-based, i.e. with the join predicate `leftRecord.key == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Input records with a null key are ignored and do not trigger the join.
+                    * Input records with a `null` key are ignored and do not trigger the join.

-Input records with a null value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
+                    * Input records with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
 Tombstones do not trigger the join.
 When an input tombstone is received, then an output tombstone is forwarded directly to the join result KTable if required (i.e. only if the corresponding key actually exists already in the join result KTable).

-For each input record on the left side that does not have any match on the right side, the ValueJoiner will be called with ValueJoiner#apply(leftRecord.value, null); this explains the row with timestamp=3 in the table below, which lists [A, null] in the LEFT JOIN column.
+                * For each input record on the left side that does not have any match on the right side, the `ValueJoiner` will be called with `ValueJoiner#apply(leftRecord.value, null)`; this explains the row with timestamp=3 in the table below, which lists `[A, null]` in the LEFT JOIN column.

                 See the semantics overview at the bottom of this section for a detailed description.

-Outer Join
+    * **Outer Join**

-(KTable, KTable) → KTable
+        * (KTable, KTable) → KTable

+            * **Description**

-Performs an OUTER JOIN of this table with another table. (details)
+                Performs an OUTER JOIN of this table with another table. [(details)](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KTable.html#outerJoin-org.apache.kafka.streams.kstream.KTable-org.apache.kafka.streams.kstream.ValueJoiner-)

-Data must be co-partitioned: The input data for both sides must be co-partitioned.
+                **Data must be co-partitioned:** The input data for both sides must be [co-partitioned](http://kafka.apache.org/11/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins-co-partitioning).

+                ```java
                 KTable<String, Long> left = ...;
                 KTable<String, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KTable<String, String> joined = left.outerJoin(right,
+                // Java 8+ example, using lambda expressions KTable<String, String> joined = left.outerJoin(right,
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue /* ValueJoiner */
                 );

                 // Java 7 example
                 KTable<String, String> joined = left.outerJoin(right,
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     });
+                ```

                 Detailed behavior:

-The join is key-based, i.e. with the join predicate leftRecord.key == rightRecord.key.
+                * The join is *key-based*, i.e. with the join predicate `leftRecord.key == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Input records with a null key are ignored and do not trigger the join.
+                    * Input records with a `null` key are ignored and do not trigger the join.

-Input records with a null value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
+                    * Input records with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
 Tombstones do not trigger the join.
 When an input tombstone is received, then an output tombstone is forwarded directly to the join result KTable if required (i.e. only if the corresponding key actually exists already in the join result KTable).

-For each input record on one side that does not have any match on the other side, the ValueJoiner will be called with ValueJoiner#apply(leftRecord.value, null) or ValueJoiner#apply(null, rightRecord.value), respectively; this explains the rows with timestamp=3 and timestamp=7 in the table below, which list [A, null] and [null, b], respectively, in the OUTER JOIN column.
+                * For each input record on one side that does not have any match on the other side, the `ValueJoiner` will be called with `ValueJoiner#apply(leftRecord.value, null)` or `ValueJoiner#apply(null, rightRecord.value)`, respectively; this explains the rows with timestamp=3 and timestamp=7 in the table below, which list `[A, null]` and `[null, b]`, respectively, in the OUTER JOIN column.

                 See the semantics overview at the bottom of this section for a detailed description.

 **Semantics of table-table joins:** The semantics of the various table-table join variants are explained below.
 To improve the readability of the table, you can assume that (1) all records have the same key (and thus the key in the table is omitted) and that (2) all records are processed in timestamp order.
 The columns INNER JOIN, LEFT JOIN, and OUTER JOIN denote what is passed as arguments to the user-supplied [ValueJoiner](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/ValueJoiner.html) for the ```join```, ```leftJoin```, and ```outerJoin``` methods, respectively, whenever a new input record is received on either side of the join.
 An empty table cell denotes that the ```ValueJoiner``` is not called at all.